11 Actionable Tips To Avoid Archery Injuries

 Tendonitis

 Tendonitis is an inflammation of the tendons that can occur in the wrists, shoulders, or elbows.
-The elbow is the most common form experienced by archers and is referred to as “archer’s elbow”.
+The elbow is the most common form experienced by archers and is called the “archer’s elbow.”
 It’s often caused by repetitive motions of drawing the bow and improper technique, which can result in microscopic tears in the tendons.

 To prevent tendonitis, it’s vital to warm up before shooting by stretching your arms, shoulders, and back.
-You should include specific strength training exercises into your routine to strengthen muscles used during archery.
-Additionally, it is crucial to use proper form to avoid overuse of muscles involved in bow drawing.
+You should also include specific strength training exercises to strengthen muscles used during archery.
+Additionally, it is crucial to use proper form to avoid overusing muscles involved in bow drawing.

 Ensure that your draw weight isn’t more than you can comfortably handle.
 A draw weight that’s too heavy will cause injuries.
-Taking regular breaks and rest when you start to feel fatigued can also help prevent tendinitis.
+Regular breaks and rest when you feel fatigued can also help prevent tendinitis.

 -